pietroborrello/starter-hugo-academic/content/authors/admin/_index.md

 My focus is applying Fuzzing and Program Analysis techniques to find and mitigate architectural and microarchitectural vulnerabilities.

 I am also a passionate CTF player focusing on exploitation and reverse-engineering with [TRX](https://theromanxpl0it.github.io/) and [mhackeroni](https://mhackeroni.it/) teams.

+Co-founder and current lead of the [DEFCON Group in Rome](https://defcon11396.it/).